Overview: Savings and buying your new thermostat

 You’ll find anywhere from two to six wires connected to the old thermostat.
 If any of them aren’t connected to the screw terminals, you won’t connect them to the new thermostat either.
 The terminals are labeled with letters.
 As you remove each wire, label it to match the terminal using the tags included with the new thermostat (Photo 2).
 Disregard the color of the wires.
 When you remove the last wire, clip a clothespin to the cable so it can’t slip inside the wall.

-Step 2: Install the programmable thermostat
+Step 2: Installing a programmable thermostat

 Photo 3: Attach the mounting plate